2014 New York Giants season: Week 14: at Tennessee Titans

 With the blowout victory over a woeful Titans team, the Giants improved to 4-9 and snapped a 7-game losing streak.
 The Giants beat the Titans for the first time since they moved to Tennessee.

 Week 15: vs. Washington Redskins

 Odell Beckham Jr. scored 3 touchdowns in the win.
-The Giants improved to 5-9.
+The Giants improved to 5-9, and swept the Redskins for the second year in a row.

 Week 16: at St. Louis Rams

 In this game, Odell Beckham Jr. broke Giants' franchise records for most receptions by a rookie and most receiving yards by a rookie, previously set by Jeremy Shockey in 2002.
 Beckham also topped 1,000 yards receiving for the season.
 In both cases, this was achieved despite Beckham missing the first four games of the season.
-This game was also infamous for a benches-clearing brawl in the second quarter.
+This game was also infamous for a bench-clearing brawl in the second quarter.

 Because the Rams moved to Los Angeles in 2016, this is the last time the Giants played in St. Louis.